ConceptResearch/CARLA/carla_workshop/carla_2023.md

 The deadline for submissions is **July 1st, 2023 (at 11:59 pm, any time zone).**

+## Special session: "Context: Linguistic Structure, Knowledge, and Beliefs": ##
+In addition to the main session, CARLA 2023 will feature a special session, "Context: Linguistic Structure, Knowledge, and Beliefs” on the mapping between linguistic representations and propositions.
+This special session will be linked to a special issue of a journal (to be announced in the near future).
+The submission procedure for this session is the same as for the main conference (via EasyChair), but potential participants should select “special session” in the EasyChair submission.

 ### Local Organizers: ###
 - [Roberto G. de Almeida](https://psycholinguistics.weebly.com/roberto-g-de-almeida.html) [Psychology, Concordia University]
 - [Christopher Genovesi](https://psycholinguistics.weebly.com/people.html) [Psychology, Concordia University]